New characterizations of Ricci curvature on RCD metric measure spaces: Introduction

-The main goal of this paper is to prove that inequality \eqref{eq:intro-1} is sufficient to characterize the curvature-dimension condition of metric measure spaces.
-Equivalently, we prove a non-smooth version of von Renesse-Sturm's theorem.
+The main goal of this paper is to prove that for any $p>2$, $p$-gradient estimate \eqref{eq:intro-2} can also characterize the curvature-dimension condition of metric measure spaces.
+We prove a non-smooth version of $2) \Rightarrow 3)$ in von Renesse-Sturm's result, thus we complete the circle $1)\Leftrightarrow 2) \Leftrightarrow 3)$ in non-smooth setting.

+Now, we introduce our main result in this paper.
+When $p=2$, it is proved in \cite{S-S} that there exists a space of test functions ${\rm TestF}\ms$ which is a dense subspace of $ W^{1,2}(X)$ defined as

+such that ${\bf \Delta} |\D f|^2 $ is a well-defined measure (see Definition \ref{def-mlaplacian}) for any $f\in {\rm TestF}$.
+So it is reasonable to the following assumption ({\bf Assumption} \ref{assumption-2}, see a similar assumption in \cite{S-R}): there exists a dense subspace $\mathcal{A}$ in ${\rm TestF}$ with respect to the graph norm